 - PS5.1.11 The Technical Advisory Committee shall meet quarterly, or as needed, to discuss issues and formulate recommendations regarding coordination of land use and school facilities.
 Specific areas addressed by the committee shall include: - a.
-Short and long-range planning, population and student projections, and future development trends; - b.
-Co-location and joint-use opportunities, and ancillary infrastructure improvements needed to support the school facilities and ensure safe student access to schools; - c.
+Short and long-range planning, population and student projections, and future development trends: - Co-location and joint-use opportunities, and ancillary infrastructure improvements needed to support the school facilities and ensure safe student access to schools; - c.
 Planning for needed supporting infrastructure for schools such as utilities, roads, sidewalks, etc.; - d.
-The need for new schools to meet the adopted LOS within the adopted CSAs and the coordination of annual revisions to the ten (10) year District Capital Outlay Plan (DCOP); and - e.
-Update of the DCOP for inclusion in Orange County's Comprehensive Plan.
+The need for new schools to meet the adopted level of service (LOS) within the adopted Concurrency Service Areas (CSAs) and the coordination of annual revisions to the ten (10) year District Capital Outlay Plan (DCOP); and - e.
+Update of the District Capital Outlay Plan (DCOP) for inclusion in Orange County's Comprehensive Plan.
 (Added 6/08, Ord.
-08/11) - PS5.1.12 Pursuant to the Interlocal Agreement referenced in Policy PS5.1.10, Orange County shall provide information on approved developments, phases of development and estimated build-out by phase to the OCPS Planning Department on an as-needed basis.
+08/11) - PS5.1.12 Pursuant to the Interlocal Agreement referenced in Policy PS5.1.10, Orange County shall provide an update of information on approved developments, phases of development and estimated build out by phase to the Orange County Public Schools (OCPS) Planning Department on an as needed basis.
 (Added 6/08, Ord.
-08/11; Amended 11/17, Ord.
-2017-19) - PS5.1.13 Orange County shall review OCPS-generated future enrollment and growth projections on an annual basis and provide input to the OCPS Planning Department.
+08/11; amended 11/17, Ord.
+17-19) - PS5.1.13 Orange County shall review OCPS-generated future enrollment and growth projections on an annual basis and provide input to the OCPS Planning Department.
 (Added 6/08, Ord.
+08/11)

-08/11) - OBJ PS5.2 Clearly identify in the Future Land Use Element and in the Land Development Code the land use categories in which schools shall be an allowable use.
+OBJ PS5.2 Clearly identify in the Future Land Use Element and in the Land Development Code the land use categories in which schools shall be an allowable use.

 - PS5.2.1 Within the Urban Service Area, public schools shall be allowed as set forth in Policy FLU8.7.5.
 (Amended 11/17, Ord.
-2017-19) - PS5.2.2 Within a Rural Settlement or the Rural Service Area, public schools shall be allowed as set forth in Policy FLU8.7.6 and Policy FLU8.7.7, respectively.
+17-19) - PS5.2.2 Within a Rural Settlement or the Rural Service Area, public schools shall be allowed as set forth in Policy FLU8.7.5, Policy FLU8.7.6 and FLU8.7.7, respectively.
 (Amended 11/17, Ord.
-2017-19) - PS5.2.3 In the event that the School Board determines a public school facility is required in an area designated Rural/Agricultural on the Future Land Use Map, an amendment to the Future Land Use Map shall be required.
-The School Board may request an amendment to the Future Land Use Map for a proposed school site at no cost. - PS5.2.4 All new public school locations shall be subject to the terms and limitations established in the Public School Siting Regulations developed jointly by Orange County and the School Board, as they may be amended from time to time.
-(Amended 11/17, Ord.
-2017-19) - PS5.2.5 Reserved.
+17-19) - PS5.2.3 In the event that the Orange County School Board determines a public school facility is required in an area designated Rural/Agricultural on the Future Land Use Map, an amendment to the Future Land Use Map shall be required.
+The School Board may request an amendment to the Future Land Use Map for a proposed school site at no cost. - PS5.2.4 All new public school locations shall be subject to the terms and limitations established in the Public School Siting Regulations ordinance developed jointly by Orange County and the School Board, as they may be amended from time to time.

+(amendedAmended 11/17, Ord.
+17-19) - PS5.2.5